pandas-dev/pandas/doc/source/development/contributing_gitpod.rst

 GitHub account, so if
 you do not have an account yet, you will need to create one first.

-To get started just login at gitpod, and grant the appropriate permissions to github.
+To get started just login at Gitpod, and grant the appropriate permissions to GitHub.

 We have built a python 3.8 environment and all development dependencies will install when the environment starts.